skjdghsdjgsdj/babypod-hardware/README.md

 ## Assembly

 You want to install CircuitPython and set up the software *before* assembling the hardware.
+Remember you also already need a [running instance of Baby Buddy](https://docs.baby-buddy.net/setup/deployment/)!

 ### CircuitPython setup